riccardoperra/ngx-reactive-loading/README.md

    */
   readonly state: LoadingStore<PropertyTuple<T>>;
   /**
-   * Track all changes of each current LoadingService loading state property.
+   * Track all changes of the current LoadingService loading state properties.
    */
   readonly events$: Observable<LoadingEvent>;

   /**
-   * Helper to provide a LoadingService into a component.
-His use is necessary
-   * to provide each constructor property to initialize the service in
-   * the right way.
-   *
+   * Provide a LoadingService into the component with the property keys and the given options.   *
    * Options default value is {standalone: false}.
    */
   componentProvider<T extends PropertyKey>(